 The testimonies of Jon and Sjur themselves have been lost, but were used as the source for a surviving account written in 1723 by Johan Randulf, vicar in Nærøy and dean in Namdalen.
 This work is commonly referred to as the Nærøy manuscript (Danish “Nærø”, in Swedish and German orthography “Närö”).
-The original manuscript is lost, but several manuscript copies which agree closely on the text survive.
-Accompanying one of these copies is a single leaf from von Westen’s diary from his third missionary journey in 1722–23, which forms two pairs of consecutive pages; of these only the first pair is relevant to this drum.
-The first page describes the circumstances of Sjur’s involvement with the drum, and also contains a crude drawing of it.
+The original manuscript is lost, but several manuscript copies which agree closely on the text survive, and alongide these several rather divergent drawings of the drum.

 Rødøy and Meløy are both in the Ume Sámi area, and the drum decoration is of Ume Sámi type.
 Neither its size nor its construction type is known, but the number of symbols is consistent with a smaller drum, which is suggestive of a bowl drum.
 According to the diary fragment, the drum was made only ten years before the interrogation of Sjur in 1722, so it can be dated to very close to 1712.